bikespace/bikespace/README.md

 To run any of these components please see the `README` in each directory.

-This repository also has a `/datasets` folder for miscellaneous project data.
-The `/bikespace_dashboard` and `/bikespace_frontend` folders are deprecated and will be removed in the future.
+This repository also has a `/datasets` folder for miscellaneous project data and an `/archive` folder for code from previous project webpages that are now deprecated.

 # Development Workflow